afrarafeeqa2004/machine-learning/README.md

-This section contains assignments and hands-on works which deals with Intelligent Systems for Office Automation .
+This repository contains assignments and hands-on works which deals with Intelligent Systems for Office Automation .
 The whole part is divided into five assignments which includes the following topics:
 1 - Assignment-1 deals with Machine Learning
 2 - Assignmnet-2 is on Deep Learning
 3 - Assignment-3 is about getting into Natural Language Processing